syncfusion-content/blazor-docs/blazor/file-manager/getting-started-with-web-app.md

 File Manager supports the basic file actions like Read, Delete, Copy, Move, Get Details, Search, Rename, and Create New Folder.

 To initialize a local service, create a new folder name with `Controllers` inside the server part of the project.
-Then, create a new file `SampleDataController` with extension `.cs` inside the `Controllers` folder and add the following code in that file.
+Then, create a new file `FileManagerController` with extension `.cs` inside the `Controllers` folder and add the following code in that file.

 {% tabs %}
-{% highlight cs tabtitle="Controllers/SampleDataController.cs" %}
+{% highlight cs tabtitle="Controllers/FileManagerController.cs" %}

 using Microsoft.AspNetCore.Mvc;
 using System;